rust-lang/book/src/ch21-01-single-threaded.md

 connections by retrying, because the problem might be temporary.

-Browsers also sometimes open multiple connections to the server without sending any requests, so that if they *do* later send requests, they can happen faster.
+Browsers also sometimes open multiple connections to the server without sending any requests, so that if they *do* later send requests, those requests can happen faster.
 When this happens, our server will see each connection, regardless of whether there are any requests over that connection.
-Many versions of Chrome-based browsers do this, for example; you can disable that optimization by using = private browsing mode or use a different browser.
+Many versions of Chrome-based browsers do this, for example; you can disable that optimization by using private browsing mode or using a different browser.

 The important factor is that we’ve successfully gotten a handle to a TCP connection!

-Remember to stop the program by pressing <kbd>ctrl</kbd>-<kbd>c</kbd> when you’re done running a particular version of the code.
+Remember to stop the program by pressing <kbd>ctrl</kbd>-<kbd>C</kbd> when you’re done running a particular version of the code.
 Then restart the program by invoking the `cargo run` command after you’ve made each set of code changes to make sure you’re running the newest code.